 People ask me constantly about the difference between cuckold, Hotwife, and stag vixen.
 And honestly, the internet does a terrible job explaining it.
 You get porn categories, Reddit arguments, and definitions written by people who have never actually lived any of it.
-So here is my take, from ten years inside a real marriage that has touched all three.
+So here is my take, from ten years inside a real marriage that has lived on both ends of the spectrum.

 What Is a Hotwife?